jhu-dvrk/dvrk-readthedocs/docs/pages/development/options.rst

 .. note::

-   There is at least two ways to write dVRK applications using Python.
-Over ROS topics with the :ref:`CRTK Python Client <CRTK-Python-client>` or with the embedded Python interpreter (:ref:`IRE <components-IRE>`).
+   There are at least two ways to write dVRK applications using Python: over ROS topics with the :ref:`CRTK Python Client <CRTK-Python-client>`, or with the :ref:`embedded Python interpreter <components-IRE>` (IRE).
 Pick based on your requirements.